MetalPetal/MetalPetal/README.md

 ```

-The shader function argument types and the coorresponding types to use in a parameter dictionary is listed below.
+The shader function argument types and the corresponding types to use in a parameter dictionary is listed below.

 | Shader Function Argument Type | Swift | Objective-C |
 | :--- | :--- | :--- |